jluchman/domin/README.md

 -------------------------------------------------------------------------------------
 -more-
 ```
-Complete dominance designations are made by comparing all possible incremental contributions
-to model fit for two independent variables.
-Complete dominance is the strongest evidence of importance across dominance designations as it
-is the most stringent comparision, requiring that an independent variable **always** have a
-larger increment to model fit across all,  2^(p-2)^ comparable individual models in the ensemble.
-This metric is stringent as it is non-compensatory; it is not possible for some better
-incremental contributions to compensate for other, worse ones.
+Complete dominance designations are made by comparing all possible incremental contributions to model fit for two independent variables.
+Complete dominance is the strongest evidence of importance across dominance designations as it is the most stringent comparison, requiring that an independent variable **always** have a larger increment to model fit across all,  2^(p-2)^ comparable individual models in the ensemble.
+This metric is stringent as it is non-compensatory; it is not possible for some better incremental contributions to compensate for other, worse ones.

-By comparison to general and conditional dominance designations, the complete dominance
-designation has no natural statistic onn which to report.
-That said, `domin` returns a complete dominance matrix which reads from the left to right.
-Thus, a value of **1** means that the indepdendent variable in the row completely
-dominates the independent variable in the column.
-Conversely, a value of **-1** means the opposite, that the independent variable in
-the row is completely dominated by the independent variable in the column.
-A **0** value means no complete dominance designation could be made as the comparison
-independent variables' incremental contributions differ in relative magnitude from model to model.
+By comparison to general and conditional dominance designations, the complete dominance designation has no natural statistic on which to report.That said, `domin` returns a complete dominance matrix which reads from the left to right.
+Thus, a value of **1** means that the independent variable in the row completely dominates the independent variable in the column.
+Conversely, a value of **-1** means the opposite, that the independent variable in the row is completely dominated by the independent variable in the column.
+A **0** value means no complete dominance designation could be made as the comparison independent variables' incremental contributions differ in relative magnitude from model to model.

-the example above shows that, _mpg_ has a larger incremental contribution to
-model fit than _headroom_ across all comparable models and completely dominates it.
-By contrast, _headroom_ and _rep78_ show a more complex relationship (as was seen in
-their conditional dominance statistics) and no conditional dominance designation can be made.
-Complete dominance imples both general and conditional dominance, but, again, the
-reverse is not true.
-Failure to obtain conditional dominance also implies failure to obtain
+the example above shows that, _mpg_ has a larger incremental contribution to model fit than _headroom_ across all comparable models and completely dominates it.
+By contrast, _headroom_ and _rep78_ show a more complex relationship (as was seen in their conditional dominance statistics) and no conditional dominance designation can be made.Complete dominance implies both general and conditional dominance, but, again, the reverse is not true.
+Failure to obtain conditional dominance also implies failure to obtain complete dominance.
-complete dominance.

 ### Strongest Dominance Designtions